WellieWishers (TV series)

 WellieWishers is an animated web series based on the American Girl doll franchise.
 The series premiered on October 14, 2016 on Amazon Prime Video in the United States and Spain, and subsequently aired on Televisa, plus Tiny Pop in the United Kingdom.
 The series is co-produced by Mattel Creations and Submarine Studios B.V. and animated by Jam Filled Entertainment.

-The series features five six and seven-year-old girls: Willa, Camille, Emerson, Kendall and Ashlyn.
+The series features five young girls: Willa, Camille, Emerson, Kendall and Ashlyn.
 Each girl wears a pair of colourful Wellington boots as they play in Willa's Aunt Miranda's garden.